tedee-com/tedee-api-doc/docs/source/howtos/manage-access-links.rst

 Firstly, you need to find an organization you want to create the access link in.

+Use :doc:`Get organization <../endpoints/organization/get-all>` endpoint:

 .. code-block:: sh

     GET |apiUrl|/api/|apiVersion|/organization

 As a result you will get a list of organizations you administer.
 You can find the organization you want to create the access link in.

-To create an access link, you need to send a POST request to the following endpoint:
+To create an access link, you need to send a POST request using :doc:`Create organization access link <../endpoints/organizationaccesslinks/create>` endpoint:

 .. code-block:: sh